coderefinery/cmake/_episodes/02-hello-world.md

 ```
 ## Task
-#one Restructure this makefile according to the template or your own preferences.
-#twoDiscuss the problems with this Makefile.
++ Discuss the problems with this Makefile.
 Identify the two most severe problems here.